zifeo/terraform-openstack-rke2/README.md

 terraform apply
 # or, on upgrade, to process node by node
 terraform apply -target='module.rke2.module.servers["server-a"]'
+# for servers, apply on the majority of nodes, then for the remaining ones
+# this ensures the load balancer routes are updated as well
+terraform apply -target='module.rke2.openstack_lb_members_v2.k8s'
 ```

 See [examples](./examples) for more options.